 Did the pilot notice that the air was calm?
 Did he enjoy the peaceful time, or was he so focused on the previous turbulence that he ignored the smooth flying?

-In many marriages, the angry or hopeless feelings and experiences are the turbulence.
+In many marriages, angry or hopeless feelings and experiences are the cause of turbulence.
 The soft and tender feelings are calm.
 In some relationships, we focus only on negative emotions, and warm and fuzzy feelings or good times are ignored or discounted.

-Couples go from negative experience to negative experience, jumping over or “overriding” the positives in the relationship.
+Couples go from negative experiences to negative experiences, jumping over or “overriding” the positives in the relationship.

 In one study, couples discounted, reframed, ignored, or minimized the warm or positive interactions half the time, according to researchers, but identified every single slight or bad feeling accurately.
 To these couples, the “glass is half empty.”